 It does not matter whether the issue is of a primary or secondary origin, both will have significant improvement.

+Perhaps this shows why whole body assessment and treatment, is reported anecdotally in clinic to be so effective.
 These positive effects from manual therapy and exercise, may be linked to the increasing body of evidence, that pain is a brain interpretation of data, and that the local structure itself, cannot consistently be linked with pain or general function.

 Additionally, manual therapy by an osteopath including the use mobilization and manipulation, and prescription exercise therapy, are all safer than long, or even short term medication treatments, such as non-steroidal anti-inflammatory drugs (NSAIDs).

-There are many opinions and many solutions, to shoulder pain (glenohumeral pain).
+The point here is that there are many opinions and many solutions, to shoulder pain (glenohumeral pain).
 Perhaps some, in our opinion, are more rational than others and some statistically safer than others, and some more empowering than others.

 The NICE guideline for ‘shoulder pain’, includes the guidance to remain as active as normal, seek support and advice at a specialist clinic, for education, management advice, manual therapy including mobilisation and manipulation, mobilisation and soft tissue treatment, hydrotherapy application, increase in muscle strength and specialist exercise therapy for rehabilitation.